Appwrite vs Neon: Full Backend vs Serverless PostgreSQL

 Choose Appwrite

-Need complete backend with auth and storage
+Need a complete backend with auth and storage, especially if self-hosting is important

 Choose Neon

-Need focused serverless PostgreSQL
+Need focused serverless PostgreSQL with branching and scale-to-zero cost efficiency

 Frequently Asked Questions